tue-robotics/tue_robocup/challenge_demo/README.md

 1. Empty map
 2. Mapping
 3. Add objects to map
-4. Activate AMIGO by trigger, each time you want it something to do.
+4. Activate robot by trigger, each time you want it something to do.

 # Possible commands for the robot: